Scientific Advisory Board

 Benno C. Schmidt Chair of Cancer Research

-Until March 2013, he served as Director of the Sloan-Kettering Institute, Memorial Sloan-Kettering Cancer Center.
-Previously he was the Boury Professor and Chairman of Molecular Biology and Genetics at the Johns Hopkins University School of Medicine.
-In 2000, he was Founding Director of the University's Institute for Basic Biomedical Sciences.
-Dr. Kelly's work has focused on how the genome is duplicated during the cell cycle, particularly the ways in which replication of DNA is initiated and controlled.
+Dr. Kelly is is Benno C. Schmidt Chair of Cancer Research, Member of Memorial Sloan Kettering Cancer Center and Professor, Weill Graduate School of Biomedical Sciences, Cornell University.
+Until March 2013 he served as Director of the Sloan Kettering Institute, where he oversaw a broad research program focused on the causes, diagnosis and treatment of cancer.
+Prior to joining Sloan Kettering in 2002, Kelly was Professor and Director of the Department of Molecular Biology and Genetics at the Johns Hopkins University School of Medicine and was the founding Director of the Johns Hopkins Institute for Basic Biomedical Sciences.
+Kelly's work has focused on how the genome is duplicated during the cell cycle, particularly the ways in which replication of DNA is initiated and controlled.

 Alfred Sommer, MD, MHS